 Don’t fret.
 There may be 1,340,000 Google search results for NCLEX-RN review course but the team here at Brainscape knows how to sniff out the quality ones!

-In this article, we’ll give you tips for choosing the best NCLEX-RN review course, as well as the best NCLEX review courses (in our experience) and other tools for acing the NCLEX.
+In this article, we’ll give you tips for choosing the right review course for you, as well as what we consider to be the best NCLEX review courses and tools available.

-These recommendations have been carefully chosen by our partner Justine Buick, The NCLEX Tutor, a qualified Registered Nurse with a Masters of Science in Nursing, which she earned with honors from Xavier University in Cincinnati Ohio.
+These recommendations have been carefully chosen by our experienced team of NCLEX prep nerds, led by Justine Buick, The NCLEX Tutor, a qualified Registered Nurse with a Masters of Science in Nursing, which she earned with honors from Xavier University in Cincinnati, Ohio.

 And who are we?